Osprey Rook 65

 See the Osprey Rook 65 See the Women's Osprey Renn 65

-Earlier this year, Osprey released an intriguing addition to their impressive lineup of backpacking packs: the Rook.
-At $165 for the 65-liter version, it’s their most affordable multi-day offering to date, coming in around $100 cheaper than much of the competition.
-Eager to put it to the test, we took the budget-friendly pack on a challenging four-day trek into the Grand Canyon.
-In the end, we found that the drop in cost also translated to a major drop in performance: the Rook’s stiff padding and lack of features detracted significantly from its overall functionality and comfort.
-Below we break down the Osprey Rook’s carrying comfort, weight, organization, durability, fit and sizing, and more.
-To see how it stacks up, see our article on the best backpacking packs.
+At $165 for the 65-liter version, Osprey’s Rook is their most affordable multi-day offering to date, coming in around $100 cheaper than much of the competition.
+Eager to put it to the test, we took this budget-friendly pack on a challenging four-day trek into the Grand Canyon.
+In the end, we found that the drop in cost also translated to a drop in performance: with a heavy load, the Rook’s stiff padding and lack of features detracted from its overall functionality and comfort.
+Below we break down our experiences with the Rook 65.
+To see how it stacks up to the competition, see our article on the best backpacking packs.

 The Osprey Rook 65 is a budget-oriented pack that lacks the comfort and padding of more premium models.
 Most noticeably, the padding on the shoulder straps and hipbelt is fairly thin and feels cheap compared to pricier packs.
 On our trip into the Grand Canyon, the stiff padding was borderline uncomfortable under a heavy load including four days’ worth of gear and food.
 Other members of our group were testing more expensive packs including Osprey’s own Atmos and Aura AG, both of which easily outperformed the Rook in carrying comfort.
 All told, the Rook should be fine for short outings with lighter loads, but for long trips with a heavy pack, we’d spend up for a more capable model.

 The Osprey Rook 65 comes in at 3 pounds 8.5 ounces, which is very respectable given the pack’s low price ($165) and good overall durability (more on this below).
 In my opinion, this is what sets the Rook apart from its budget-friendly competition.
-For comparison, the Kelty Coyote 65 is slightly pricier at $180, but clocks in significantly heavier at 4 pounds 13 ounces and is less durable.
-There are lighter and more feature-rich packs on the market—including REI’s Flash 55 (2 pounds 10 ounces)—but they come with a bump in price.
-In the same weight class, Gregory’s Zulu 65 (3 pounds 11.3 ounces) and Paragon 58 (3 pounds 9 ounces) both will cost you a significant $65 more.
-The bottom line here: in terms of its price for the weight, the Rook 65 is pretty darn impressive, especially considering you’re getting a pack from one of the best brands in the business.
+For comparison, the Kelty Coyote 65 is around the same price at $160 but clocks in significantly heavier at 4 pounds 10 ounces and is less durable.
+There are lighter and more feature-rich packs on the market—including REI’s Flash 55 (2 lbs.
+10 oz.)—but they come with a bump in price.
+In the same weight class, Gregory’s Zulu 65 (3 lbs.
+11.3 oz.) and Paragon 58 (3 lbs.
+9.3 oz.) both will cost you a significant $65 more.
+The bottom line: in terms of its price for the weight, the Rook 65 is pretty darn impressive, especially considering you’re getting a pack from one of the best brands in the business.

 Unfortunately, the rest of the pack’s layout was equally unimpressive.
 The large top lid contains a single zippered pocket with no separation, which makes it difficult to dig inside and find what you’re looking for (I prefer dual zippers or some form of compartments to separate items).
 Additionally, the two water bottle holsters at the sides of the pack are awkwardly shaped—neither is ideal for a bottle and both are hard to access without help.
 The Osprey Rook 65 does include an internal hydration sleeve and built-in rain cover, but these features don’t make up for the lack of overall organization.